ContractLand/terra-chain-node/README.md

-# Terra-Chain Validator Node
+# Terra-Chain Node

-Run a validator node in the Terra-Chain network with a single command.
+Setup of different nodes in the Terra-Chain network.

 ## Prerequisite
 - Make sure you have `git`, `docker`, and `docker-compose` installed.